tedneward/Azgaarnoth/Classes/Cleric/Blood.md

 ## Channel Divinity: Blood Drain
 *2nd-level Blood domain feature*

-As an action, you can spend one of your channel divinity to make a melee spell attack on an enemy within 5 feet of you, dealing 2d4+4 necrotic necrotic damage on a hit.
+As an action, you can spend one of your Channel Divinity to make a melee spell attack on an enemy within 5 feet of you, dealing 2d4+4 necrotic necrotic damage on a hit.
 (You choose between radiant and necrotic damage when you reach level 6.)
 You gain the same amount in healing.

 ```
 def level2(npc):
-    npc.defer(lambda npc: npc.actions.append("***Channel Divinity: Blood Drain.*** you can spend one of your channel divinity to make a melee spell attack on an enemy within 5 feet of you, dealing 2d4+4 {'necrotic' if npc.levels('Cleric') < 6 else 'necrotic or radiant (your choice)'} damage on a hit.
+    npc.defer(lambda npc: npc.actions.append("***Channel Divinity: Blood Drain.*** You make a melee spell attack on an enemy within 5 feet of you, dealing 2d4+4 {'necrotic' if npc.levels('Cleric') < 6 else 'necrotic or radiant (your choice)'} damage on a hit.
 You gain the same amount in healing.") )
 ```

 ## Chanel Divinity: Flare Divinity